EU, Britain sanction Russian officials over Navalny poisoning

 Navalny is recovering in Germany.

-Additional reporting by Sarah Young and Guy Falconbridge in London and Alexander Marrow and Dmitry Antonov in Moscow; Editing by Andrew Cawthorne and Giles Elgood
+Additional reporting by Sarah Young and Guy Falconbridge in London and Alexander Marrow and Dmitry Antonov in Moscow; Editing by Andrew Cawthorne, Giles Elgood, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.